ST1047786/MAST-chefs-app/README.md

 Show the total number of menu items.

-Allow adding of new menu items (temporary storage using state, not permanent storage).
+Allow adding of new menu items.

-Use core React Native features:
+core features:

 Text inputs and buttons